Zaabalawi

 Zaabalawi (زعبلاوي) is a short story by Egyptian writer Naguib Mahfouz, first published in 1961 and reprinted in the collection Dunya Allah ("God's World") in 1963.

-Zaabalawi is the story of an inverted journey in the runways of knowledge.
-The search for Zaabalawi has been on a downward path from the highest forms of knowledge to the lowest, and most recently to the oldest: from science to art to Sufi intuition, and no one can say that complete disappointment was the fruit of this reverse journey.
-But no one can say that thirst has been told or starved.
-All that there is that the presence of Zaabalawi has become at the conclusion of the trip by virtue of certain but not confirmed only to make sure with him cannot meet and access.
+The story follows an unnamed narrator who suffers from an incurable illness and searches for Sheikh Zaabalawi, a man believed to possess healing powers.

 Plot summary

 The story begins in the middle of the event with the need of the anonymous narrator for a Sheikh named Zaabalawi had known in his childhood about from a song and as any other child, he asked his father who is Zaabalawi?
 His father responded "May his blessing descend upon you, he's a true saint of God, a remover of worries and troubles.
 Were it not for him I would have died miserably".
 The narrator then mentioned the reason for his search for Sheikh Zaabalawi, and the reason is that he is suffering from a disease that has no medicine.
 He went to the house of Sheikh Qamar Khan Khan Jaafar, who was a friend of his father before he died, the narrator states that he found a beautiful woman with a strong perfume smell coming out from the house of Sheikh Qamar and also he mentioned that the Sheikh wears a modern suit and seems to be wealthy, after the narrator introduced himself to the Sheikh asked him about Sheikh Zaabalawi, Sheikh Qamar answered that he barely remembers him and then said that he lives in a place called a quarter of Berjawi in Al-Azhar.

 The narrator went looking for Zaabalawi in the desired place.
 Asking People and shops in the neighborhoods about Zaabalawi, and it turns out that the majority of people have never heard of him.
 And some started to talk about the good days that they have spent with Zaabalawi, and others made fun of him and they told him to go to see a doctor but the narrator responded that he already did, but that was useless.There was no result, and the narrator returned to his house with no hope.
 And perhaps spend days and months looking for him to no avail, Sheikh painted a map of the place in the smallest details and Present it to the narrator to make it easier for him to search for Zaabalawi.